SteveJustin1963/tec-MINT/README.md

 # tec-MINT
 A small forth like system for the tec-1 and other sbc

-in no order, John Hardy, Craig Jones and Craig Hart and maybe more folk have made a big anouncment soon
+in no order, John Hardy, Craig Jones and Craig Hart and maybe more folk have made a big anouncment ...

 https://www.facebook.com/groups/tec1z80/posts/1250512652124448/